openstack/openstack-manuals/doc/install-guide/source/environment-security.rst

 admin-guide/compute-root-wrap-reference.html>`__
 for more information.

-Also, the Networking service assumes default values for kernel network parameters and modifies firewall rules.
+The Networking service assumes default values for kernel network parameters and modifies firewall rules.
 To avoid most issues during your initial installation, we recommend using a stock deployment of a supported distribution on your hosts.
 However, if you choose to automate deployment